Thailand On A Budget: The Ultimate Travel Guide

 Most transport in Thailand, like buses, taxis, tuk tuks, songtaews, and minivans, is all cheap.

-Buses are most commonly used by locals, and I didn’t even need to take any public buses during my stay.
+Buses are most commonly used by locals, but I didn’t even need to take any public buses during my stay.

 For longer journeys, I found shared minivans to be the cheapest and most comfortable.